MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step6.md

 1. Right-click the virtual machine, and click **Settings**.
 2. In the **Management** section, select **Checkpoints**.
-3. Select **Production checkpoints** and then make sure to clear the fall-back option.
+3. Select **Production checkpoints**.
+4. Clear the fall-back option.
 If the system can't take a production checkpoint, we want it to fail instead of taking a standard checkpoint.

 ![](media/production.png)
 6.	click **OK** to close the dialog box.